WARP4dot52/lambda/poincare/doc/simplification.md

 All symbols (global and local) are then projected to an id, based on if they are global or local, and how nested they are in the local contexts, using de Bruijn indexes.

-For example, under the expression are the projected id of the user symbols.
+Below the example expression are written the projected id of the user symbols.

 ```
 a+b+diff(a+c+x+sum(k+a+x, k, 1, b), x, b)+a
 0 1      1 3 0     0 2 1  k  1  2   x  1  0
 ```

-Some of the local user symbols are preserved for beautification (since we don't list them with the global user-symbols).
+UserSymbols that are the variable child of parametrics are preserved for beautification (since we don't list them with the global user-symbols).

-This step converts the `UserVariable` trees (containing the variable name) into a `Variable` (containing the id only).
+This step converts the `UserSymbol` trees (containing the variable name) into a `Variable` (containing the id only).

 When nested inside a parametered expression, all id are incremented.
 In the parametered expression, `0` is the local parameter.

-This variable id has to be accounted for when comparing trees, or manipulating them in and out of parametric expressions, using `Variables::LeaveScope` and `Variables::EnterScope` (increment/decrement the id).
+This variable id has to be accounted for when comparing trees, or manipulating them in and out of parametric expressions, using `Variables::LeaveScope` and `Variables::EnterScope` (move the variable out and in the parametric expression and increment/decrement the id).

 ## Systematic reduction